-Intermittent - That part of the drainage network, with a clearly defined stream channel, which provides flow continuously during some seasons of the year, but little or no flow during the remainder of the year.
+Intermittent - That part of the drainage network, with a clearly defined stream channel, which provides flow continuously during some seasons of the year (30-90% of the year), but little or no flow during the remainder of the year.

 Landing (Decks, Sets) - A place where logs are assembled for temporary storage, loading, and subsequent transportation.